 Since I have it out of the case after all, here’s a snap of the textured backside and dual stereo speakers at the bottom.
 They don’t sound too bad, but if you’re picky about sound, a good set of headphones or ear buds would probably be the way to go.

 The right-hand side of the tablet has a single port for the included 12V DC 1.5A charging cable.
 I didn’t bring it to show off here, but it’s got a bit more bulk to it than I would have liked, but what’s a guy to do?
 The good thing about it is the battery life of the Acer Iconia A200 is excellent.
 It has an estimated 8 hours of constant use and I believe it.
-I’ve watched videos, played some zombie FPS games, and browsed on and off for several hours without coming close to depleting the battery.
+I’ve watched videos, played some zombie FPS games, and browsed on and off for several hours without coming close to depleting the battery I even connected it to a 4K monitor, I found this article helpful for get the cheapest monitors just for this.
 I was very surprised considering the 10.1″ screen and overall size.
 Also, if you look closely, you may be able to see that there is some tablet-specific info imprinted on this same side of the tablet…model and whatnot.
 Whatever, I know.

 The top of the tablet has the volume and lock screen buttons.
 The volume is self-explanatory and the lock screen pretty much is too, I guess.
 If you lock it, the screen will hold its orientation instead of auto-rotating as you move the tablet around.
 I’ve found it useful a couple of times.